LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1793 - The Campaign Begins
 #### Fenian's Story

+#### The Genasi Twin's Story
+Jasper forms a bond with a passenger on the ship, the lesser dragon Primalas

 #### Mazikeen's Story
 - Mazikeen and Alaric escape, with Mazikeen detouring to Lupella's chambers to take the trident.
 Lupella sends a bounty hunter after them.